-As soon as I started writing about Eva Green, my font immediately switched itself to ‘Century Gothic’.
-It would have been ‘Baroque’, but I just don’t have that option on my laptop, sadly.
+As soon as I started writing about Eva Green, I find myself changing the font to ‘Century Gothic’.

-- Review: Miss Peregrine’s Home for Peculiar Children – There’s something skin-creeping about the movie, like the Victorian era “freak show”, that feels very Burton.
+- Review: Miss Peregrine’s Home for Peculiar Children – There’s something skin-creeping about it, akin to the Victorian era “freak show”.

-Although Dark Shadows paled in comparison to Burton’s earlier classics like Beetlejuice, I suppose I’m looking forward to Miss Peregrine.
-I haven’t read the book, but it sounds similar to the Lemony Snicket novels, which generated an underrated movie starring Jim Carrey.
+Although Dark Shadows paled in comparison to Burton’s earlier classics like Beetlejuice, I’m looking forward to Miss Peregrine.
+I haven’t read the book, but it sounds similar to the Lemony Snicket novels, which led to an underrated movie starring Jim Carrey.
 (A Netflix series is now in production with Neil Patrick Harris.)

 For anyone mourning the end of Penny Dreadful, you can catch Eva in Miss Peregrine’s Home for Peculiar Children, out September 30 in the UK and USA.

 One thought on “Miss Peregrine’s Eva Green talks social media & roles for women with The Edit”